SPdowns/Pierre-Bakery-Authentication.Solution/README.md

 </strong></h1>

-#### A practice in Authentication with Identity within C# & .Net through anapplication that is based out on Pierre's Bakery._ , 2020 ver 1.0_
+#### A practice in Authentication with Identity within C# & .Net through an application that is based out on Pierre's Bakery._ , 2020 ver 1.0_

 #### By _Sean Downs_

 ## Description

-_A practice in Authentication with Identity within C# & .Net through anapplication that is based out on Pierre's Bakery._
+_A practice in Authentication with Identity within C# & .Net through an application that is based out on Pierre's Bakery._

 ## Setup/Installation Requirements